I while back I wrote about the acoustic demo of George Harrison’s ‘While My Guitar Gently Weeps’. Why should we leave well enough alone?

 Rolling Stone magazine: Buddy Holly turned a generation of future heroes – George Harrison, Eric Clapton, Jeff Beck – onto the guitar, with an elemental style: an antsy mix of country and blues that merged rhythm and lead… Playing his Stratocaster and fronting a double-guitar-bass-and-drum quartet, Holly essentially invented the rock band.
 “Listen to the songs on the first three Beatles albums,” says John Mellencamp.
 “Take their voices off and it’s Buddy Holly.”

-More similar than different?
+More similar than different, right?
 And how about these two unknown gems?
 Are the similarities not greater than the differences?

 If you enjoyed this post, you may also enjoy: